SunnyZhiyangHe/sunnyzhiyanghe.github.io/_pages/about.md

   - I presented our work on [Extractors](https://arxiv.org/abs/2503.10390) at the [Quantum Algorithms, Complexity, and Fault Tolerance Reunion](https://simons.berkeley.edu/workshops/quantum-algorithms-complexity-fault-tolerance-reunion) hosted by Simons Institute.
 Here is the [recording](https://www.youtube.com/watch?v=L6cDAbaW2Zs) on Youtube.
   - I presented our work on [Quantum Codes with Addressable and Transversal Non-Clifford Gates](https://arxiv.org/abs/2502.01864) ([Slides](/files/AddressableCCZ.pdf)) at [Inria's QASAR Seminar](https://team.inria.fr/qasar/).
   <!-- - I gave an invited talk on [Extractors](https://arxiv.org/abs/2503.10390) at the [DIMACS Workshop on Quantum Software Systems and Theory](http://dimacs.rutgers.edu/events/details?eID=3248), hosted at Rutgers University.  -->
+  - I gave a guest lecture at UCLA titled [An Introduction to Quantum LDPC Codes](files/QLDPC_UCLA.pdf), hosted by Professor [Jens Palsberg](https://web.cs.ucla.edu/~palsberg/).
+  - I attended QEC 2023 in Sydney, Australia.
+Did you know that visitors can pet [koalas and (small) kangaroos](/travel#Sydney) at the [Featherdale Wildlife Park](https://www.featherdale.com.au/)?
   - I presented our work on [Single-shot decoding of good quantum LDPC codes](https://arxiv.org/abs/2306.12470) at TQC 2024 hosted in Okinawa, Japan.
 Here are some [photos](/travel#Japan) of Japan.
   <!-- - I gave a talk on Building a Quantum Computer Beyond the Surface Code in Apr 2025, at the MIT PQI seminar organized by Anand Natarajan.   -->
   - In Fall 2024, I helped organize a reading group on Quantum Fault-Tolerance with Rachel Zhang, Adam Wills and Vinod Vaikuntanathan.